Ks89/angular-cli-skeleton/README.md

 This project my previous older skeleton project called [angular-webpack-skeleton](https://github.com/Ks89/angular-webpack-skeleton).

 If you like it, please add a star.
-It will be really apprecieted.
+It will be really appreciated.

 ## Features
 - Typescript >= 3.6